muratk3n/thirdwave/en/README.md

 GDELT uses news web pages as raw source, applies natural lang processing algos on them to extract Actor1-Action-Actor2 type "events" for ex "Thailand warned South Africa", where diplomatic "warn" is the action..
-There are mistakes sometimes, when they occur, seem to be on the false positive side -- event is extracted, but didnt really happen.
+There are mistakes sometimes.
 I had to go through every result one by one to filter out such false positives.

 ---